Care Bears: Merchandise

 Apart from toys, books, greeting cards, and animated media, the Care Bears have been prominently featured in merchandising as well, some of which include decorated lunchboxes, party goods, iron-on patches, bags, stationery, interior decoration sets, bedding, school supplies, keychains, clothing, umbrellas, accessories and many other goods.
 During the early 2000s relaunch, the classic Care Bear toys were available at stores such as Carlton Cards, Claire's, and Spencer Gifts.

 When the franchise was introduced in the 1980s, an error occurred during the manufacturing process of the stuffed animals causing Bedtime Bear (blue) and Wish Bear (aqua) to swap colors.
-As soon as the mistake was discovered, the two Care Bears returned into their appropriate colors.
+As soon as the mistake was discovered, the two Care Bears returned to their appropriate colors.
 Later, a children's story was written explaining why the bears had switched colors.

 In his 1986 essay, The Shortcake Strategy, Tom Englehardt referred to the Care Bears dolls as "highly specialized" toys.
 "So specialized [are they] that instead of being complex individual personalities, they are no more than carefully labeled fragments of a personality", he stated.
 "Together, they must engage in a series of specialized interventions as complex as those of any real-life medical unit."